Experience-Monks/jam3-testing-tools/README.md

 npm install beefy browserify --save-dev
 ```

-Local tools are run via `npm-scripts` (it will look inside `node_modules` first).
+Users cloning the repo won't be able to run `beefy test.js` from terminal.
+Instead, locally-installed tools are run via `npm-scripts` (it first looks inside `node_modules`).
 So now your package.json looks like this:

 ```json
   "scripts": {